 Other recipes to try

-If you like this type of summer fruit desserts, I advise you to take a look at these other recipes from the blog: the Strawberry peach ricotta cake, Raspberry peach fondant cake, Vanilla whipped cream and strawberries cake, Roasted peach and honey pavlovas, Eton strawberry mess.
+If you like this type of summer fruit dessert, I advise you to take a look at these other recipes from the blog:

 Very Soft Apricot Almond Cake